What are the worst camping mistakes you can make?

 And NOAA Weather Radio is specifically designed to receive alert information broadcast on over 1000 radio transmitters located throughout the country.
 These transmitters send out information based on the location so that you can be updated in a timely manner.
 Most of the information is updated every five minutes, seven days a week.

-Bring the right tent for your location, time of year, and style of camping.
+Bring the right tent for your location, time of year, and style of camping to avoid camping mistakes.

 Bring you the right tent is critical to improving your camping experience.